-The workshop will include briefing sessions, discussions, case studies, practical work and visits.
-It has been designed to be flexible so that it can be adjusted wherever practicable to meet your specific requirements and those of your organisation.
+The workshops will include briefing sessions, discussions, case studies, practical work and visits.
+They have been designed to be flexible so they can be adjusted wherever practicable to meet your specific requirements and those of your organisation.

 You will be able to: